Commonly Asked Questions

 To participate in Commencement you must first apply to graduate.
-This can be done online.
+This can be done online via your Student Center.
 Once you have applied online or sent in the paper application, your academic record will be audited to determine eligibility to graduate and thus, eligibility to participate in Commencement.

 As mentioned above, once you have applied to graduate, the Registrar’s Office audits your academic record.
 The results of the degree audit, along with an updated program plan, are then emailed to you.
 In addition to any impediments to program completion, the degree audit states clearly whether you are eligible to participate in Commencement.

 If eligible, let us know that you plan to attend Commencement when you receive the results of your degree audit.
-Please email us to let us know that you plan to attend.
-Include your full name and student ID.
-If you have questions, please contact us.
+Please RSVP to let us know that you plan to attend.
+This will also ensure that you receive the latest information on the ceremony.

-Please Note: If you do not contact us after receiving your degree audit, we will assume that you do not plan to attend, and will not print a name card for you or include you in future updates about the ceremony.
+Please Note: If you do not RSVP after receiving your degree audit, we will assume that you do not plan to attend, and will not print a name card for you or include you in future updates about the ceremony.

 How do I receive a Cap and Gown for the ceremony?

 Contact Jostens to place your cap and gown order.
 You may do this online at college.jostens.com via the consumer call center at 1.800.854.7464.
 The consumer call center is available to take orders from 7 a.m. to 7 p.m.
 Central Standard Time, Monday – Friday.

 Cap and gown orders will have deadline that corresponds to the scheduled commencement ceremony date.
 All orders placed after this established deadline date will incur an additional rush shipping charge.
 The Regalia Order deadline for the 2021 ceremony is June 23rd.
 Any students ordering after the deadline can call the Customer Service # 1-800-854-7464, we cannot guarantee delivery after deadline due to lead times.